Tsakumakis/Tsakumakis/README.md

 ## Hi there 👋
-Im cs dev specialized in different aspects but mainly on game develpment my dream is to one day make it on the game dev scene
+Im a cs dev specialized in different aspects but mainly on game develpment my dream is one day make it on the game dev scene

 Im currently still learning the basic aspects of programming and im willing to collaborate with people that are interensted